Frequent Asked Questions (FAQ)

 What is collagen and why is it important for the skin?

 80% of the dermal connective tissue consists of collagen.
 Collagen is a protein that sustains the structure of the skin.
 Its network is significantly responsible for the skin´s firmness.
-Due to the natural ageing process and UV-exposure collagen is decomposed.
-The skin loses its tautness and firmness and wrinkles aggravate.
+Due to the natural ageing process and UV-exposure collagen loses structure.
+The skin loses its tautness and firmness and wrinkles develop.

 When do the effects of Eucerin® Anti-Age products become visible?